 You can use white vinegar, but for extra effectiveness, soak jalapeno peppers inside it, and spray this solution to keep squirrels away.

 Mint unpleasant and bitter for squirrels, and they will hate to come across it.
 Plant mint in your garden, especially around your most loved trees.
 Even if you can’t plant mint due to lack of space, you can simply sprinkle its leaves on the pathways of squirrels or near their hideouts.

 Spicy food is too overpowering and strong for animals like they are for humans.
 You can utilize this to keep squirrels away from your fruits and nuts.
 Sprinkle some cayenne pepper, pepper flakes, or garlic pepper around the plants squirrels are munching on.
 Once they get the strong scent or taste of the spices they’ll stay away from them.

 If you have a bird feeder in your garden, it can invite squirrels to it.
 Safflower seed is a great option to deter them.
 Mix some of the safflower seeds in with the regular bird feed.
 Birds won’t mind eating them, but squirrels despise them.
 Once they find them in the feeder they won’t come again to eat it.

 Ultrasonic devices work the same way as the sprinkler systems do.
-You can set up these motion-activated ultrasonic devices, so whenever a squirrel or rodent come across it, it will produce an irritating noise which will be inaudible to humans but will be annoying for squirrels.
+You can set up these motion-activated ultrasonic devices, so whenever a squirrel or rodent comes across it, it will produce an irritating noise that will be inaudible to humans but will be annoying for squirrels.